KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/1_vonneumann.md

 For this reason, there are often strict separations in place between memory that stores instructions and memory that stores data (we will call them "segments" later in this course).
 Furthermore, instruction memory is often read-only, except in a few very special circumstances, in which there are other safety measures put in place.

 Finally, program A typically cannot access the memory of program B at all!
 This is one of the core responsibilities of the operating system: to make sure programs cannot access each other's memory.
 Not just so they can't read each others data, but as we've now seen, also so they can't change each other's instructions!
+There are exceptions to the rule, such as shared memory models, which will be explained in [chapter 6: inter process communication](/ch6-tasks/interprocess/).